shengqh/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is SignacX?

-SignacX is software developed and maintained by the Savova lab at Sanofi with a focus on single cell genomics for clinical applications.
+SignacX is software developed by the Savova lab at Sanofi with a focus on single cell genomics for clinical applications.
 SignacX classifies the cellular phenotype for each individual cell in single cell RNA-sequencing data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
 In this R implementation, we provide functions and vignettes that demonstrate how to: integrate single cell data (mapping cells from one data set to another), classify non-human data, identify novel cell types, and classify single cell data across many tissues, diseases and technologies.
 To learn more, check out the pre-print [here](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full).

 ## Data portal